pratham-exe/Audio-Book/README.md

 # Audio Book

 Audio Books are audio files.
-Basically a conversion tool of pdf (book) to audio (mp3).
+Basically a conversion tool of text (book) to audio (mp3).

 ## Features